nomad-coe/nomad/docs/api_tutorial.md

 ### Nomad
 We need to know the nomad installation to use and its respective API URL.
-To upload data you also need an account (email, password):
+To upload data you also need an account (email, password).
+The toy account used here, should be available on most nomad installations:

 ```python
 nomad_url = 'https://labdev-nomad.esc.rzg.mpg.de/fairdi/nomad/latest/api'